Home Grief and Loss How to Write a Tribute for Grandmother

 Consider all the above when writing a tribute for your grandmother.
 Some of these points you might never have thought about previously.
 However, they will help to paint a well-rounded and complete picture of her as a person.

 It’s the stories and anecdotes that will make her come alive.
-The audience would love to see her in different roles – grandmother, mother, businesswoman, friend, daughter-in-law.
+The audience will love to hear about her in different roles – grandmother, mother, businesswoman, friend, daughter-in-law.
 Bring each facet of grandmother to life.

 1. Keep her in the front of your mind.
 What message do you want to convey to your listeners?